North American Numbering Plan: Initial numbering system

 In 1947, AT&T completed the new design for a nationwide toll network that established the original North American area codes.
-The new organization provided for 152 area codes, each with a capacity to serve up to 540 central offices.
+The new numbering plan provided for 152 area codes, each with a capacity to serve as many as 540 central offices.
 Originally, only eighty-six area codes were assigned.
-New Jersey received the first NPA code in the new system, area code 201.
+New Jersey received the first NPA code in the new system, area code 201, which also served the 1951 introduction of Direct Distance Dialing by customers.
 The second area code, 202, was assigned to the District of Columbia.
-The allocation of area codes was readjusted as early as 1948 to account for inadequacies in some metropolitan areas.
-For example, the Indiana numbering plan area 317 was divided to provide a larger numbering pool in the Indiana suburbs of Chicago (area code 219).
+The allocation of area codes was readjusted as early as 1948 before the implementation of the plan commenced.
+For example, the Indiana numbering plan area 317 was divided, which essentially provided a larger numbering pool in the Indiana suburbs of Chicago (area code 219).

 Initially, states divided into multiple numbering plan areas were assigned area codes with the digit 1 in the second position, while areas that comprised entire states or provinces received codes with 0 as the middle digit.
-This rule was broken by the early 1950s, as NPAs with digit 0 in the middle had to be split, but until 1995 all area codes assigned had none other than the digits 0 and 1 in this position.
+This rule was abandoned by the early 1950s, as NPAs with digit 0 in the middle had to be divided, beginning with New Jersey's 201.
+However, all area codes assigned until 1995 had none other than the digits 0 and 1 in this position.

 The eight codes of the form N11 (N=2–9) were reserved as service codes.
 The easily recognizable codes of the form N00 were available in the numbering plan, but were not initially included in assignments.
 Additional area code patterns were later assigned for other services; for example, the area codes N10 were implemented for the Teletypewriter Exchange Service (TWX).